filamentphp/filament/packages/forms/docs/03-fields/10-rich-editor.md

 ## Disabling Grammarly checks

-If the user has Grammarly installed and you would like to it from analyzing the contents of the editor, you can use the `disableGrammarly()` method:
+If the user has Grammarly installed and you would like to prevent it from analyzing the contents of the editor, you can use the `disableGrammarly()` method:

 ```php
 use Filament\Forms\Components\RichEditor;